 Almost all seniors are automatically enrolled in Part A at no additional cost once they turn 65.
 Parts B, C, and D are voluntary and require enrollees to pay premiums to receive coverage.

 Medicare is financed by two trust funds: the Hospital Insurance (HI) trust fund and the Supplementary Medical Insurance (SMI) trust fund.
 The HI trust fund finances Medicare Part A and collects its income primarily through a payroll tax on U.S. workers and employers.
-The SMI trust fund, which supports both Part B and Part D, receives most of its income from the federal government’s general fund because premiums only cover about one-quarter of this fund’s costs.
+The SMI trust fund, which supports both Part B and Part D, receives most of its income from the federal government’s general fund because premiums only cover about one-quarter of the fund’s total expenditures.
 Part C, on the other hand, is paid for through both the HI and SMI trust funds and collects its income from a combination of the general fund, payroll taxes, premiums paid by beneficiaries, and out-of-pocket charges.

-As a whole, only 56 percent of Medicare’s costs were financed through payroll taxes, premiums, and other receipts in 2018.
+As a whole, only 56 percent of Medicare’s costs were financed through payroll taxes, premiums, and other receipts in 2022.
 Payments from the federal government’s general fund made up the difference.

 Premiums play only a modest role in funding the Medicare program.
-They financed 15 percent of Medicare’s overall costs in 2018, about the same share as in 1970.
+They financed 16 percent of Medicare’s overall costs in 2022, about the same share as in 1972.

 However, the share of spending devoted to hospital care has declined since the program's inception.
 While spending for physician services has hovered between 20 and 25 percent for most of the program's history, the share devoted to other benefits has grown.
 Most notably, the introduction of the prescription drug benefit in 2006 significantly shifted the composition of Medicare spending.

-To preserve Medicare and to put the nation on a sustainable fiscal path in the long term, more reforms are required and policymakers will need to address the program’s growing costs — one of the primary drivers of our rising federal debt.
+To preserve Medicare and to put the nation on a sustainable fiscal path in the long term, more reforms are required and policymakers will need to address the program’s rapidly growing costs — one of the primary drivers of our rising federal debt.
 Balancing cost concerns with considerations about the health and welfare of our nation’s older citizens will be important for successful long-term solutions.